MarcoDuiker/dockered_nsis/README.md

 If a new QGIS version is available in the [ubuntugis](http://qgis.org/ubuntugis) packages you can rebuild your container with:

 	docker build --no-cache -t qgis3:latest path_to_docker_file_goes_here

+This method is fail-safe, but takes a long time.
+Adapting the following line in the docker file will install a new version, but re-uses uncanged layers:

+	RUN    echo "Update the number at the end of this line to install new version and retain cached layers: 1" >> /home/cache_defeat.txt

+After that, build with:

+	docker build -t qgis3:latest path_to_docker_file_goes_here

 Running
 -----------